-Samuel Slater, a British-born American industrialist, has been lauded as the founder of the American Industrial Revolution.
+Samuel Slater, a British-born American industrialist, has been lauded as the founder of the first American Industrial Revolution.
 He came to America dreaming of creating a booming textile industry like that of his native Britain.
-With his entrepreneurial and inventive spirit, he proved highly successful—and became a very important figure in our nation's early history.
+With his entrepreneurial and inventive spirit, he was highly successful and became a very important figure in our nation's early history.

-Slater was born into a large farming family in Belper, a town in Derbyshire, England, on June 9, 1768.
-He was educated at a local school.
-As many young children did at the time, he began working in a local cotton mill at the age of 10.
-His father died after falling from a cart when Slater was just 14 years old.
+Slater was born into a large farming family in Derbyshire, England, on June 9, 1768.
+He was educated at a local school and, similar to what many young children did at the time, he began working in a local cotton mill at the age of 10.
+At the young age of just 14 years old, he lost his father after he fell from a cart.

-After his father's death, Slater was indentured as an apprentice to Jedediah Strut, the owner of the cotton mill where Slater worked.
-At the time, Strut was using water frame technology created by Richard Arkwright, a pioneer of the British textile industry.
+After his father's death, Slater was indentured as an apprentice to Jedediah Strut, the owner of the cotton mill he worked at.
+At the time, Strut was using water frame technology that was created by Richard Arkwright, a pioneer of the British textile industry.
 Slater, who eventually became mill superintendent, continued working for Strut until his apprenticeship ended on his 21st birthday.

-Faced with the prospect of a new beginning, Slater was intrigued by the idea of forging his way in America, where businessmen were offering bounties of $100 to those with knowledge of British textile technologies.
-Although he risked being charged with treason for breaking British emigration laws—put in place to keep British technology secrets safe at home—Slater departed for New York on September 1, 1789, and arrived there 66 days later.
+Faced with the prospect of a new beginning after his apprenticeship, Slater was intrigued by the idea of forging his way in America, where businessmen were offering bounties of $100 to those with knowledge of British textile technologies.
+Although he risked being charged with treason for breaking British emigration laws attempting to keep British technology secrets safe at home, Slater departed for New York on September 1, 1789, and arrived there 66 days later.

 Upon arriving in America, Slater found employment at a local cotton-spinning workshop.
-This proved to be a dead-end job, but confirmed what he suspected— the American textile industry was in dire need of his valuable knowledge.
+This proved to be a dead-end job but confirmed what he had suspected: the American textile industry was in dire need of his valuable knowledge.